yogsototh/resume/content/06_Presentation.md

   My work environment was quite heterogeneous.
   From shell scripting to manage huge amount of data, web design and production environment.
-  I mostly worked for the B2B Airfrance website.

 - I worked for GridPocket (I am a co-founder).
   This is a French startup specialized in Electric Grid.
   I created a private[^6] web application.
-  One of the goal reached was to follow you electricity consumption in real time.
-  It needed many different parts, from creating a Linux box to receive the signal to writing the server which handled the requests and serve the REST API.
-  And also write a full javascript client that displayed nicely the informations.

 - I've also written an iOS application to manage passwords[^4].

 - I am the author of some quite popular blog posts[^5].

-- Currently I am working for Vigiglobe.
-I do Machine Learning and Software engineering.
-  I worked first with `node.js` then we upgraded our stack to Clojure, Haskell &amp; Mesos.
-  I worked on making a real time analytics of social media content.
-  We do real time sentiment analysis.
-We had to make a scalable architecture able to absorb and treat (Aggregation &amp; Machine Learning) thousands of messages per second.[^7]

 For an almost exhaustive list of my projects, you could check my github account: [github.com/yogsototh](https://github.com/yogsototh)